- Take an evening gastronomy tour around Lisbon on your first night

 Day 9: Transfer to Évora, via Tomar

-Today you'll make your way to the charming and historical city of Évora by way of a private transfer.
+Today you'll make your way to the charming and historic city of Évora by way of a private transfer.

 Along the journey, your driver will stop in the city of Tomar to visit the Convento de Cristo, which forms a beautiful backdrop from almost any vantage point.
 Eight-and-a-half centuries after its founding, this venerable headquarters of the legendary Knights Templar is a rambling concoction of Gothic, Manueline and Renaissance architecture that bears extravagant witness to its integral role in centuries of Portuguese history.
 You will need at least 1.5 to 2 hours to visit the monastery (self-guided).